Table of Contents

 “I can manage the school fees and the loan EMI,” she whispered, “but if something happened to me, what happens to them?”

 Across India, pay varies by board, city, and tenure.
-Government teachers enjoy steadier scales and allowances; private teachers start lower and rise with experience and school brand.
-That’s why the answer to how much life insurance cover school teachers in India need in 2025 cannot be a one-size slab like “₹50 lakh for everyone.”
+Government teachers enjoy steadier scales and allowances, while private teachers usually start lower and rise with experience and school reputation.
+That’s why the answer to How Much Term Insurance Do I Need as a school teacher in 2026 cannot be a fixed one-size slab like “₹50 lakh for everyone.”

 The Clean Formula to Calculate Life Cover for Teachers